 |jun1 - until...|

 |aug1 - aug27|

-A 95,000 square foot addition to the Student Recreation Center to include aquatics should be finished September 2012.
+A 95,000 square foot addition to the Student Recreation Center including a swimming pool opened September 2012.

 Purchase or Waive UNCW Health Insurance

 NOTE: The UNCW Health insurance for 2013-2014 is still being finalized.
 The online system will go live June 3rd.
 At that time, you will be able to use the Student Health Insurance portal to either purchase or waive your health insurance.